 - ProSe UE ID of UE-R (i.e. Layer-2 identifier of UE-R).

 - A list of "Target User Info" parameters (including users of UE-1 and UE-2) that have been gathered during Group Member Discovery in step 2.
 "Target User Info" is an upper layer parameter identifying the target user.
+To support Layer-2 communication via the stateful UE-to-UE Relay, the “Target User Info” also includes the Layer-2 identifier of the target user’s UE.

 4. Based on the information received in the previous step, UE-1 decides to establish a one-to-one communication link with UE-R and engage in communication with UE-2 via UE-R, as described in clause 6.11.3.2.